s1idewhist1e/music-visualizer/README.md

 **Building**
 1. Open a terminal and navigate to the repository directory
 1. Find the correct generator for you build system by running `cmake --help` and scrolling down to the list of generators.
-For this example we will be using `Ninja`.
     - If using Ninja you can run `cmake --list-presets` to find any available presets to run with `cmake --preset <preset>`. `<output_dir>` will be `out/build/<preset>`.
 1. Otherwise run `cmake -B <output_dir> -G <generator>`
     - if specifying an output dir make sure it exists by running `mkdir <output_dir>` first